celestiaorg/docs/developers/ethereum-fallback.md

 description: The DA fallback mechanism to Ethereum for rollups.
 ---

-# ETH fallback
+# Ethereum fallback

-ETH fallback is
+Ethereum fallback is
 [a fallback mechanism](https://github.com/celestiaorg/optimism/pull/266)
 that enables Ethereum L2s (or L3s) to “fall back” to using Ethereum calldata for data availability in the event of downtime on Celestia